University of Sheffield

 Sheffield, England, UNITED KINGDOM

-Our expertise is extensive – our seven academic departments and two interdisciplinary programme areas cover all the engineering disciplines.
+Our expertise is extensive – our seven academic departments and three interdisciplinary programme areas cover all the engineering disciplines.
 They are leaders in their fields and they are outstanding contributors to the development of new knowledge and linking their research to the teaching of the engineers of the future.
+Through cutting-edge research and strong partnerships with industry leaders globally, such as Boeing, Siemens and Rolls-Royce, our academics tackle the biggest challenges facing the modern world through an increasingly collaborative and multidisciplinary approach.
+We have already experienced great success as a faculty and we intend to build on that.
+Our vision is to compete to be the best engineering faculty in the UK and to be amongst the best in the world.

 If the student is a non-native speaker of English, the minimum overall score is: